primiano/perfetto-docs/docs/design-docs/heapprofd-wire-protocol.md

 **_Main Thread:_**

-*   Signalling sockets before handshake was completed.
+*   Signaling sockets before handshake was completed.
 *   Bookkeeping data.
 *   Set of connected processes and TraceConfigs (in `ProcessMatcher` class).

 **_Unwinder Thread, for each process:_**

-*   Signalling sockets after handshake was completed.
+*   Signaling sockets after handshake was completed.
 *   libunwindstack objects for `/proc/pid/{mem,maps}`.
 *   Shared memory buffer.